drclaw1394/perl-io-fd/README.md

 Calls system sendfile.
 Returns `undef` on error or the number of bytes transferred otherwise.
 The error might be an **EAGAIN** for non blocking sockets.
-Please reference the manual page for sendfile on your system, but be mindful the position of the arguments might not match
+Please reference the manual page for sendfile on your system, but be mindful the position of the arguments might not match.

 Currently advanced header/trailer features of BSD sendfile are not supported.